loki4j/loki-logback-appender/docs/docus/docs/index.md

 Further development will be concentrated on bug fixes (if any), keeping up with new versions of Loki, and improving the codebase so it's easier to maintain.

-If you are interested in this project, please drop a ☆ on [GitHub](https://github.com/loki4j/loki-logback-appender).
+If you have found this project helpful, please drop a ☆ on [GitHub](https://github.com/loki4j/loki-logback-appender).